aaviator42/fileTransport/README.md

 # fileTransport
-Transfer files from one server to another
+Transfer files from one server to another.

 `v1.0`: `2024-09-21`
 License: `AGPLv3`